9 easy phrases to make you sound better at Spanish than you actually are

 Puedo + infinitive verb?

-Now you’ve read about these easy Spanish phrases, check out these helpful posts:
+Now you’ve read about these Spanish phrases for travellers in Latin America, check out these helpful posts: